Samsu-iluna: Fragmentation of the Empire

-In the 9th year of Samsu-iluna's reign a man calling himself Rim-sin (known in the literature as Rim-sin II, and thought to perhaps be a nephew of the Rim-sin who opposed Hammurabi) raised a rebellion against Babylonian authority in Larsa which spread to include some 26 cities, among them Uruk, Ur, Isin and Kisurra in the south, and Eshnunna. in the north.
+In the 9th year of Samsu-iluna's reign a man calling himself Rim-sin (known in the literature as Rim-Sîn II, and thought to perhaps be a nephew of the Rim-sin who opposed Hammurabi) raised a rebellion against Babylonian authority in Larsa which spread to include some 26 cities, among them Uruk, Ur, Isin, and Kisurra in the south, and Eshnunna in the north.
 There is a statue inscription of Samsu-iluna which describes some of this conflict.

 Samsu-iluna seems to have had the upper-hand militarily.
 Within a year he dealt the coalition a shattering blow which took the northern cities out of the fight.
-In the aftermath the king of Eshnunna, Iluni, was dragged to Babylon and executed by strangulation.
-Over the course of the next 4 years, Samsu-iluna's armies tangled with Rim-sin's forces up and down the borderlands between Babylon, Sumer and Elam.
-Eventually Samsu-iluna attacked Ur, pulled down its walls and put the city to the sack, he then did the same to Uruk, and Isin as well.
-Finally Larsa itself was defeated and Rim-sin II was killed, thus ending the struggle.
+In the aftermath, the king of Eshnunna, Ilūni, was dragged to Babylon and executed by strangulation.
+Over the course of the next 4 years, Samsu-iluna's armies tangled with Rim-sin's forces up and down the borderlands between Babylon, Sumer, and Elam.
+Eventually, Samsu-iluna attacked Ur, pulled down its walls and put the city to the sack, he then did the same to Uruk, and Isin as well.
+Finally, Larsa itself was defeated and Rim-sin II was killed, thus ending the struggle.

 A few years later, a pretender calling himself Ilum-ma-ili, and claiming descent from the last king of Isin, raised another pan-Sumerian revolt.
 Samsu-iluna marched an army to Sumer, and the two met in a battle which proved indecisive; a second battle sometime later went Ilum-ma-ili's way, and in its aftermath, he founded the First Dynasty of Sea-Land, which would remain in control of Sumer for the next 300 years.
 Samsu-iluna seems to have taken a defensive approach after this; in the 18th year of his reign, he saw to the rebuilding of 6 fortresses in the vicinity of Nippur which might have been intended to keep that city under Babylonian control.
 Ultimately, this proved fruitless; by the time of Samsu-iluna's death, Nippur recognized Ilum-ma-ili as king.

 Apparently, Eshnunna had not reconciled itself to Babylonian control either, because in Samsu-iluna's 20th year it rebelled again.
 Samsu-iluna marched his army through the region and, presumably after some bloodshed, constructed the fortress of Dur-samsuiluna to keep them in line.
 This seems to have done the trick, as later documents see Samsu-iluna take a more conciliatory stance repairing infrastructure and restoring waterways.